loopingdhanush/College-Project-python/README.md

 # College-Project-python
-Simple Student profile management and sharing system using python.
+Simple Student profile management and profile viewing system using python.
 This is currently in development.
 Database is managend by MySql.
 Gui is done by using tkinter.